Cost of Attendance

 Are international students eligible for financial aid?

 Yes.
-Princeton is one of only six schools nationwide that doesn't limit the financial aid available to international students.
+Princeton is one of only five schools nationwide that doesn't limit the financial aid available to international students.
 Admission is offered to students regardless of their ability to pay, and the full need of every admitted international student is met just as it is for U.S. students

 Applying for Aid